uqmzhou8/Retriever/README.md

 conda install numpy pandas cyvcf2 scikit-learn

 # List of functions available
-Chi2imp takes in VCF files to create a predefined number of chimeric reference genomes and store these genomes back into a VCF file.
+Mojito takes in VCF files to create a predefined number of chimeric reference genomes and store these genomes back into a VCF file.
 The saved chimeric reference genomic VCF file can serve as a checkpoint, in the event that the operating time exceeds the maximum walltime of a supercomputing cluster, or used as a set of reference genomic data for other imputation softwares.
 ## vcf2imput
 The vcf2imput function takes an input VCF files and perform the whole pipeline of generating chimeric reference genomic data and using it to impute the missing data.
 A standard use of the vcf2imput function is as follows:
 >vcf2imput(file_name, num_ref, window_size=100, num_threads=10, out_ref='chimeric_ref_gts.vcf', out_imputed='imputed_gts.vcf')